Coronado, California

+Coronado is a tied island which is connected to the mainland by a tombolo (a sandy isthmus) called Silver Strand.
+Along the coast of Southern California lie four islands that were spotted by Sebastian Vizcaino and his crew.
+They named them "Los Coronados".
+In the mid-1880s, businessmen bought the peninsula near Los Coronados with hopes to turn it into a resort.
+Later in 1886, the owners of this peninsula hosted a naming contest with the people resulting in the name "Miramar" winning, which was soon overturned due to the public not being satisfied with the name, so they borrowed from their cousin islands "Los Coronados" and named it "Coronado".
+Coronado is the Spanish term for "crowned" and thus it is nicknamed The Crown City.
+Its name is derived from the Coronado Islands, an offshore Mexican archipelago.

 History

 Prior to European settlement, Coronado was inhabited by the Kumeyaay, who sustained fishing villages on the peninsula in North Island and on the Coronado Cays.
 As American settlers moved into the area, the Kumeyaay were pushed out of Coronado, with the last six Kumeyaay families deported to Mesa Grande Reservation in 1902.

 Coronado was incorporated as a town on December 11, 1890.
 The community's first post office predates Coronado's incorporation, established on February 8, 1887, with Norbert Moser assigned as the first postmaster.
-The land was purchased by Elisha Spurr Babcock, along with Hampton L. Story, and Jacob Gruendike.
+The land was purchased by Elisha Spurr Babcock, Hampton L. Story, and Jacob Gruendike.
 Their intention was to create a resort community, and in 1886, the Coronado Beach Company was organized.
-By 1888, they had built the Hotel del Coronado, and the city became a major resort destination.
+By 1888, they had built Hotel del Coronado, and the city became a major resort destination.
 They also built a schoolhouse and formed athletic, boating, and baseball clubs.

-In 1900, a tourist/vacation area just south of the Hotel del Coronado was established by John D. Spreckels and named Tent City.
+In 1900, a tourist/vacation area just south of Hotel del Coronado was established by John D. Spreckels and named Tent City.
 Spreckels also became the hotel's owner.
 Over the years, the tents gave way to cottages, the last of which was torn down in late 1940 or early 1941.

 In the 1910s, Coronado had streetcars running on Orange Avenue.
 These streetcars became a fixture of the city until their retirement in 1939.